-Planning a road trip can be so exciting!
+Planning the ultimate road trip can be so exciting!
 Making those amazing memories with your kids, while visiting some bucket list destinations, is often what many families look forward to each summer.
 Yet, deciding what to bring on a road trip, those road trip essentials, can sometimes make or break your experience.

 That's why we are sharing our list of 25 road trip essentials that will help you decide what things to pack for a road trip!

-Now, in all honesty, being a full-time traveling family we bring our ENTIRE house with us on our ultimate family road trip (that just keeps on going).
+Now, in all honesty, being a full-time traveling family we bring our ENTIRE house with us on our ultimate family road trip, that just keeps on going.

 Does that mean if you're taking a week-long road trip and don't do this RV thing, that this information doesn't pertain to you?
+No, not at all.